 Safety protocol

 Retailers continue to adjust to rapidly changing standards for workplace and customer safety.
-VR training is an excellent way to train associates on hygiene and sanitation practices because it offers a safe environment to experience situations without risk.
+Using VR for retail health and safety training is an excellent way to train associates on hygiene and sanitation practices because it offers a safe environment to experience situations without risk.

 Rolling out new processes

 Ever-evolving circumstances require new processes and/or equipment that associates must learn.
-With VR training, associates get hands-on learning to practice performing the new process and using new equipment, which shortens their time to proficiency and doesn’t require trainers to travel nationwide.
+With VR training in the workplace, associates get hands-on learning to practice performing the new process and using new equipment, which shortens their time to proficiency and doesn’t require trainers to travel nationwide.
 More importantly, associates are on the floor contributing sooner because training times are significantly reduced – in some cases, from an entire day down to 15 minutes.

 Read Walmart’s story